Child's Play (game show): Round 1

 In the first round, a word was given to the home audience, and a video clip of a child defining that word was played (e.g. a child stating "it's something you use to unlock a door to a house or a car" to define "key").
-Any mentions of the word or some form of it were bleeped out, as were any other words that were judged unsuitable for broadcast.
+If the child said the word or any form of it, or any other words that were judged unsuitable for broadcast, the audio was bleeped out and an oval marked "OOPS" was superimposed over the child's mouth to prevent the contestants from trying to guess the word through lip reading.

 Once the clip ended, the contestant had a chance to guess the word; a correct response earned one point.
-If the contestant was incorrect, his/her opponent viewed a clip of another child defining the same word.
-If the opponent was wrong, control passed back to the first contestant, who saw one final clip.
+If the contestant was incorrect, a clip of another child defining the same word was played and the opponent could offer a guess.
+A miss resulted in a third clip being played and gave the first contestant one last chance to guess.
 If the contestant was still wrong, no points were awarded.

-The first round continued, with the players alternating control on words (originally the winner of the previous word played first on each new word), until the second commercial break.
+The champion had initial control for the first word, and control alternated between the two contestants on each new word until the round ended at the second commercial break.
+Originally, the contestant who guessed each word won control for the next one.

 Round 2: Fast Play

-Both contestants were given the opportunity to guess what word the child was defining by hitting a buzzer to interrupt the video clip and guess the word.
-Two points were given for a correct answer, and if the player buzzed in with an incorrect guess the rest of the clip was played for the opponent before he/she was given the opportunity to guess.
-Play continued until a school bell rang to end the game, and whoever was ahead won $500 and advanced to the bonus round.
-If the game ended in a tie, one additional word was played.
+A video clip of a child defining a word was played, and either contestant could buzz in at any time to stop the playback and guess the word.
+A correct guess awarded two points, while an incorrect guess or failure to respond allowed the opponent to see the rest of the clip before offering a guess.
+The round continued until a school bell rang, whereupon the contestant in the lead won $500 and advanced to the bonus round.
+If the game ended in a tie, one additional word was played to determine the winner.

-In the first three episodes, Fast Play was played in two halves, with the school bell ringing twice.
-In the first half answers were worth one point and doubled after the bell rang the first time.
-Also, if a contestant buzzed in with an incorrect guess the opponent got to see the entire clip from the beginning again.
-This rule was discontinued in favor of the rules above.
+In the first three episodes, Fast Play was played in two halves, each of which ended at the bell.
+Correct answers were worth one point each in the first half, and two points in the second; in addition, if a contestant guessed incorrectly, the entire clip was played for the opponent.

 Bonus round

 Two different bonus round formats were used, each with a $5,000 top prize and a 45-second time limit.

+Champions returned until they were defeated, had played five bonus rounds, or reached the $25,000 winnings limit in force for CBS game shows at the time.